zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

     If you are sharing your lab environment with a group of people you might find it convenient to follow a naming convention to make it easier for you to find your work and for the facilitators to help you.

-    Comgine your name or initials with three characters representing your location to use as an application name or to add as a prefix to the names of all applications you create.
+    Combine your name or initials with three characters representing your location to use as an application name or to add as a prefix to the names of all applications you create.
 Visual Builder's list of applications may be sorted and filtered easily.

     (The facilitator will share a three-character code for you to use in your location.)